Nikos-Salichos/Web3-.NET/README.md

   - CallContractVariable (call any variable in contract)
   - CallReadFunction (call read functions in contract)
   - CallWriteFunction (call write functions in contract)
+  - TrackCryptoWhalesForAnyToken (track "Transfer" event in any token of your choice)
 - NetworkController
   - GetLatestBlock
   - GetAllTransactionsOfCurrentBlock